cristobal-GC/Q2Q_repository/README.md

 ## What This Repository Provides

-This repository allows users to:
+This repository allows you to:

-* Analyse the performance of Q2Q transforms under multiple modelling assumptions.
 * Access a collection of **precomputed Q2Q transformations** ready to be used in PyPSA-Spain.
+* Analyse the performance of Q2Q transformations under different modelling assumptions.
 * Reproduce all analyses and figures presented.

 All data and results are **specific to Spain**.
-The same methodology can be applied to other countries if suitable historical renewable generation time series are available.
+The same methodology can be applied to other countries if historical renewable generation time series are available.